decko/work-somewhere-rq/README.md

 on Heroku instances.

 ### Database and Queue
-Perhaps Telephone was developed thinking about vendors lock-in, Postgres was the best choice for a database.
+Although Telephone was developed thinking about vendors lock-in, Postgres was the best choice for a database.
 It have special fields like JSONB which could make it work as Document Oriented Database or NoSQL as well.
 Also, most cloud vendors have a Postgres versions of his own  to be used as a Database-as-a-Service.